 The Wild Atlantic Way got its name both for its wonderfully rugged landscapes and its often wild weather.
 The atmosphere is rather mystical, with enchanting roads that seem endless and deserted.

 Tackling the Wild Atlantic Way in just a few days seems like a daunting task.
-The entire stretch runs through at least six counties, all of which have plenty of attractions one can’t simply resist.
+The entire stretch runs through at least six counties of Ireland, all of which have plenty of attractions one can’t simply resist.

 The drive itself also takes time, albeit it’s not going to be boring.
 How does one take on this challenge then?